microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 2. Which platform would you recommend for deploying the trained model?
 This deployed model should still be part of an event sourcing solution.

     Given that the deployed model will be part of an event sourcing solution, it is important that the model return results quickly and generate predictions in a streaming fashion rather than in batches.
 For this reason, deployment on Azure Machine Learning using Azure Kubernetes Service is an ideal solution:  the ability to scale out with Kubernetes allows IT administrators to control prediction performance by increasing the number of nodes available for responding to queries, and Azure Machine Learning deployments offer a REST API which makes it easy to interface with events being handled through Azure Functions.

+    For development environments, Azure Container Instances (ACI) may be a better choice than Azure Kubernetes Service (AKS).
+ACI is a lower-cost alternative than AKS and is also easier to build for development purposes.

 ## Checklist of preferred objection handling